andychase/reparse/doc/source/about.rst

 Limitations of RE|PARSE
 -------------------------

-Regular Expressionss have been known to catch input that was unexpected, or miss input that was expected due to unforeseen edge cases.
+Regular Expressions have been known to catch input that was unexpected, or miss input that was expected due to unforeseen edge cases.
 RE|PARSE provides tools to help alleviate this by checking the expressions against expected matching inputs, and against expected non-matching inputs.